Build 2 of version 4.4 is ready for download. See release notes for details.

 The gold standard of PET quantification is kinetic modeling using information about the tracer concentration in arterial blood.

-To promote wider use of PET quantification Swisstrace
+To promote wider use of PET quantification Swisstrace has introduced

 a new online blood sampling device for humans and animals.
 It is highly sensitive and accurate due to coincidence counting with

 LYSO crystals, and the unique design makes it fully MR compatible.